vert-x3/vertx-lang-scala/README.md

 ## Structure

-- vertx-lang-scala: The main module containign the actual language implementation
+- vertx-lang-scala: The main module containing the actual language implementation
 - vertx-lang-scala-stack: All currently available modules
 - vertx-lang-scala-on-the-fly: A compiler-implementation that allows to compile Scala-code from source/classpath.